-TalkTalk have several types of ethernet access solutions: EoFTTC Internet access, EFM Internet access and Ethernet Access Direct.
-The bottom line - TalkTalk is a quality, cost effective, alternative to BT and should be a consideration for any UK business.
+TalkTalk has several ethernet access solutions: EoFTTC Internet access, EFM Internet access and Ethernet Access Direct.
+The bottom line - TalkTalk is a quality, cost-effective alternative to BT and should be a consideration for any UK business.

 BT offer 2 leased line products BTnet Express and BTnet.
 BTnet Express is a light version of the BTnet product offering up to 30Mbps of bandwidth from £225.00/month.
 BTnet is from £467.00/month for 100Mbps and offers speeds of up to 10Gbps.
 The bottom line - if you have the budget and can afford it, BT is hard to beat.

-Virgin have 2 leased line products, Managed Internet Access (Lite) and Managed Internet Access (Configurable).
-Managed Internet Access (Lite) offers up to 30Mbps and Managed Internet Access (Configurable) offers multi gigabit upload and download speeds.
-The bottom line - cheap but beware of additional charges.
-Not recommended if you're on a strict timeframe.
+Virgin have two leased line products, Managed Internet Access (Lite) and Managed Internet Access (Configurable).
+Managed Internet Access (Lite) offers up to 30Mbps, and Managed Internet Access (Configurable) offers multi-gigabit upload and download speeds.
+The bottom line - cheap, but beware of additional charges.
+We do not recommended if you're on a strict timeframe.

-SSE's leased line product is called Extreme Internet Access which offers speeds from 100Mbps to 10Gbps over the SSE MPLS network.
-The bottom line - SSE might be worth a try, but it's likely they'll be beaten on price by TalkTalk and Virgin.
+SSE's leased line product is Extreme Internet Access which offers speeds from 100Mbps to 10Gbps over the SSE MPLS network.
+The bottom line - SSE might be worth a try, but they'll likely be beaten on price by TalkTalk and Virgin.

 Zen operate over 400 leased line points of presence (PoP) throughout the UK.